reframejs/reframe/plugins/postcss/readme.md

     plugins: [
         postcss({
             loaderOptions: {
-                // All options defined here are passed down as `postcss-loader` options.
+                // All options defined here are passed down as options for `postcss-loader`.
-                // This is where you add PostCSS plugins, PostCSS parser, etc.
+                // This is where you add PostCSS plugins, a PostCSS parser, etc.
             },
         })
     ],